iMashtak/ktordoc/README.md

 }
 ```

 So now, on app starting, the file `openapi/documentation.yaml` will be created with complete OpenAPI spec of defined routes.
-Note that routes which are not wrapped with `openapi` function will not be shown in spec.
+Note that routes which are not wrapped with `api` function will not be shown in spec.

 ## Integrations